elegant-scipy/elegant-scipy/markdown/ch1.markdown

         list_array[i] = val * 5
 ```

-Ndarrays are also size effiecient.
+Ndarrays are also size efficient.
 In Python, each element in a list as an object and is given a health memory allocation.
 In contrast, for ndarrays you
 (or in this case the arange function)